thenumbernine/symmath-lua/README.md

 Determines so by searching the expression for either the Variable itself, or any variables that are specified o depend on the Variable.
 Works if 'var' is a Variables  (i.e. `x`) or if 'var' is a Tensor.Ref of a Variable (i.e. `x'^i'`).

+`expr:getDependentVars()`
+Get list of variables used in the expression.

 `symmath.fixVariableNames = true`
 Set this flag to true to have the LaTex and console outputs replace variable names with their associated unicode characters.
 For example, `var'theta'` will produce a variable with the name `θ`.